rjseymour66/RSO-docs/docs/records.md

 ## The Record object

 Store representations of each record item you sell in `Record` objects.
 Contains information about the record for sale, including the artist, record title, price, and condition.
 Records can be added, requested, updated, and deleted.
-Request records by artist name or records added by a specified merchant.
+Request records by artist name or by a specified merchant.
 Records are physical goods.

 **Records endpoints**